axlebedev/vim-gotoline-popup/README.md

 ### Usage
 Press `<C-g>` to open popup.
-Enter line number, press 'Enter' to jump to line
+Enter line number, press `Enter` to jump to line
-Press 'Esc' or any not number to cancel and close popup.
+Press `Esc` or any not number to cancel and close popup.

 ## Params
 Change input prompt
 `let g:gotoline_prompt = "Go to line: "`

 Go to inputed line immediately
 `let g:gotoline_jump_on_input = 1`

 Return to initial line if popup was cancelled
 `let g:gotoline_reset_on_cancel = 1`